Police Officer

 • Pay & Benefits:

-At MPD, we know there are many options for serving in law enforcement.
+We know there are many options for serving in law enforcement.
 That is why we offer among the most competitive pay and benefits packages in the region.

 The annual starting salary for police officers is $66,419; after successful completion of the 18-month probationary period, members earn $72,668; after 5 years of service, members earn $88,327.
 Recruits begin earning their full salary upon entering the Academy.
 A top step officer can earn an annual salary of $110,478.
 Officers who work the evening tour of duty receive a three percent pay differential.
 Officers working the midnight shift receive a four percent differential.